Before you start

 Additional features that can make your campaign unique

 Some Merkl features (e.g., new distribution types, campaign types, customization options) may not be directly available in the campaign creation flow.
-If a required configuration option is not available in the frontend, we can:
+If a required configuration option is not available in the frontend, make sure to check our docs for advanced campaign creation.

 Before starting your campaign, you need to ensure that the token you want to use as reward with Merkl has been whitelisted.